Reading Theme:

 ➕

-To perform one's job duties from one's own residence instead of commuting to a traditional office or workplace.
+The practice of performing one's job duties from one's home instead of commuting to a physical office.

 📘 Details & Usage